 This should be a major clue that the violinist case does not function as an analogy, especially when it comes to its superficial similarities with pregnancy (nine months, shared blood, etc.).
 If those details were so important, why would Thomson later change them in the paper without any corresponding change in intuitions about the cases?
 If the length of the ordeal was a morally relevant similarity between the violinist case and pregnancy, then altering the length should alter our conclusions with respect to the rights under question.
 But our intuitions about the rights don’t change at all.
 And this is not surprising, because the violinist isn’t functioning as an analogy.
 It’s functioning as a counterexample to the principle that killing an innocent person violates their right to life.
 That is how most of Thomson’s examples in this piece function.
 They poke holes in the principles offered by anti-abortion philosophers in defense of their views.
 Many are not meant to be realistic analogies to pregnancy or pregnancy-adjacent phenomena – some are fanciful in the characteristic Thomson style – because they are only meant to be cases that break the principles on offer.

 This is part of why I resist the interpretation of Thomson’s article as an argument by analogy.
 It weakens the argument, because then we’re left with haggling over how our intuitions change when we tweak the model just so, whether the model is right after all, whether the relationship between parent and fetus can be appropriately compared with that between grown adults conjoined by Dr. Frankenstein, etc. If the violinist is simply a counterexample, then you’re left with a few ways to respond.
-You can (a) accept the case as an example of permissible killing, (b) deny the datum by saying you should not unplug, or perhaps (c) accept that unplugging is permissible, but deny that it’s a killing (say, arguing that unplugging allows the violinist to deny, but does not kill him).
+You can (a) accept the case as an example of permissible killing, (b) deny the datum by saying you should not unplug, or perhaps (c) accept that unplugging is permissible, but deny that it’s a killing (say, arguing that unplugging allows the violinist to die, but does not kill him).
 But none of these involve deciding whether the analogy is apt, or supports an analogical inference, or whatever.
 The argument needs no further commitments around intuiting which similarities are relevant in the analogy, because the case doesn’t have to do that job.
 To assume that it does is to assume a pointless argumentative burden.

 In a way, the analogy reading also gives in to the tendency to misrepresent the article.
 The violinist is memorable, but far from the only interesting or significant example in the paper.
 The violinist has taken up all the air in the room, and as a result, “A Defense of Abortion” is largely remembered as playing purely negative defense, simply offering counterarguments to anti-abortion arguments.
 (Sometimes she’s read as arguing that bodily autonomy rights outweigh the right to life, but as far as I can tell, this isn’t supported by the text.)
 But Thomson also gives positive proposals on how much morality can demand of us, and whether those demands carry over to pregnancy.
 It’s a subtle series of arguments, and we owe it to future readers and students — and Thomson — to present them accurately.****